Daniel-Knights/svelte-dk-router/README.md

 Returns a promise which resolves with the updated route data.

-#### <a id="setratelimit"></a>`setRateLimit(limit: number)`

-To prevent infinite loops from crashing a users browser, a default rate-limit is set with a maximum of 10 navigations per 10ms.
-If this limit is exceeded, an error will be thrown.

-To increase the limit, use this function.

-The limit caps-out at around `850` (before the built-in `RangeError` kicks in) so, to essentially disable it, pass any number higher than this.

-**Note:** Set the rate-limit _before_ calling [`setRoutes`](#setroutes), else the limit won't be applied on page-load.

 #### `location` properties

 You can also import variables for each property of `window.location`: